 Acne starts when a pore in the skin becomes blocked with dead skin cells and keratin, a substance which hairs and nails are made from.

 Sebaceous glands below the surface of the skin secrete an oily substance called sebum.
 Sebum forms a protective layer over the skin and keeps the skin (epidermis) hydrated.

-The body's immune system may kick in retaliation to this and fight the bacteria.
-During this, dead cells and bacteria become accumulate in the head of spot, creating pus.
+The body's immune system may respond to this and fight the bacteria.
+During this period, dead cells and bacteria accumulate in the head of the acne spot, creating pus.

 While the body is good at clearing the odd blemish or a single spot, acne break outs are much harder for the body to control and may require treatment to get rid of them.

 Epiduo combines both a retinoid and a peeling agent which work together to clear acne.